Our Team

 With a background in psychology, Sabrina’s focus has always been on people and mental health.
 Sabrina spends a great deal of her time doing outreach in the southeast region of Saskatchewan touching on the topics of gambling, gaming, social media, and mental health.
 Outside of work, she enjoys spending time on the road travelling to places near and far; always looking for a good place to go on a hike.
 Sabrina’s favourite thing to do is play almost any sort of game.
 This includes video games, board games, and cards with her favourite being cribbage.

-GAP Central Coordinator
+Central Community Coordinator

 Teanna Morgan